Sophie Normand – Serial entrepreneur in Web, Video, vertical Saas Plateforms

 Working with Veeroll subscribers, we were able to get leads for clients with video ads for 73 cents only.
 With our targeting tools and unique and tested templates, our clients can set up a video ads campaign in a 1 or 2 hours instead of having to coordinate with a digital marketing agency, a video editor.
 Your advertising budget is then spent solely on the ads themselves and less on implementation.

-How dare you be a women in digitalisation?
+How dare you be a woman in digitalisation?

 I have always studied (hardware engineer!) or worked in environments where women are a minority.
 I have learnt that people will respect you (whether you are a woman or a man) if you respect them, are reliable and provide valuable inputs.
 More effort may be required in some countries in the region because of cultural differences but I feel that when you act naturally and don’t give credits to some behaviours, respect comes pretty easily.